Documentation Index

 BS.1770 A perceptual audio loudness standard; see ITU BS.1770

 Dolby Digital.
 Also DD.
 The brand name for audio encoding and decoding products that use audio bit rate reduction to reduce the needed bandwidth and data-rate for last-mile delivery.
+That is, delivery to the end user.
 It can encode up to 8 channels of audio.
-That is, delivery to the end user.
 It does not have the audio quality needed to be decoded, edited, and re-encoded without artifacts.
-Dolby Digital uses an encoding scheme they call AC-3.
-Users will often refer to Dolby, Dolby Digital and AC-3 to mean the same thing.
-Dolby Digital is used in ATSC 1.0, DVB, DVD, cable, and satellite.
+Dolby Digital uses an encoding scheme Dolby calls AC-3.
+Broadcasters will often refer to Dolby, Dolby Digital and AC-3 to mean the same thing.
+Dolby Digital is used in ATSC 1.0, DVB, DVD, cable, and satellite distribution

 Dolby Digital Plus.
-The brand name for and improved audio encoder intended for last mile delivery.
+Also DD+.
+The brand name for an improved (better than AC-3) audio encoder intended for last mile delivery.
 Dolby Digital Plus is also called E-AC-3.
 It can encode up to 8 channels of audio.

-Dolby Digital Plus JOC (Joint Object Coding) The brand name for an improved audio encoder intended for last-mile delivery.
+Dolby Digital Plus JOC, Also DD+JOC (se JOC) The brand name for an improved DD+ audio encoder.
 It can encode up to 16 channels of audio.
+It id also intended for last-mile delivery

-Dolby E The brand name of an audio codec that encodes up to 8 channels of audio at higher bitrate than Dolby Digital or Dolby Digital Plus.
-It is used to deliver audio that can be decoded, edited, and re-encoded for delivery to the end user or for delivery for additional editing.
+Dolby E The brand name of an audio codec that encodes up to 8 channels of audio at higher bitrate (better audio quality) than Dolby Digital or Dolby Digital Plus.
+It is used to deliver audio from a remote location back to a studio where the audio can be decoded, edited, and re-encoded for delivery to the end user or for delivery for additional editing.

 Downmix Downmixing takes an audio signal with a larger input channel count than desired, and mixes it down to the desired output format.
-An example is a 5.1 channel to stereo downmix audio.
+An example is a 5.1 channel to stereo downmix.

 DRC Dynamic Range Control